Campus Colors & Connection

 An effective, engaging approach to creating connection on college campuses

-Supported by our partner essie, Colors & Connection is a one-hour workshop that combines the power of artmaking and conversation to bring people together through authentic engagement and interaction
+Supported by our partner essie, Colors & Connection combines the power of artmaking and conversation to bring people together through authentic engagement and interaction.

 Program participants have a chance to explore and grow their creative intelligence as they discover how color can express and reflect moods and emotions.
 Colors & Connection helps nurture peer-to-peer communication which is increasingly viewed by Campus Life experts as essential for students navigating the complexities of the college experience.